Safe Moving Guidelines

 - Moving-Related Documents

-With these things in mind, please remember that it is illegal and/or unsafe for us to transport items that are flammable, corrosive, chemical or explosive.
-A list of such items includes, but is not limited to the following:
+Please remember that it is illegal and/or unsafe for us to transport items that are flammable, corrosive, chemical or explosive.
+A list of such hazardous materials includes, but is not limited to the following:

 Please note that propane, butane and scuba tanks are currently banned from transport even if they have been certified as being empty or purged.
 We realize that some of our customers may be unhappy with the van line and government’s stance on this issue, if explained properly, we feel certain that most, if not all, will agree that the associated risk of transport far outweighs the relatively inexpensive cost of a new tank.